dekoza/mtgpl/MID.rst

 :mtgtip:`Dennick, Pious Apparition<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/3/5/35cf2d72-931f-47b1-a1b4-916f0383551a.jpg?1636683976|https://scryfall.com/card/mid/217/dennick-pious-apprentice-dennick-pious-apparition?utm_source=api>`
    Flying

    Whenever one or more creature cards are put into graveyards from anywhere, investigate.
 This ability triggers only once each turn.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    If Dennick, Pious Apparition would be put into a graveyard from anywhere, exile it instead.